JetBrains/intellij-sdk-docs/topics/ui/controls/got_it_tooltip.md

 </tldr>

-A Got It tooltip informs users about a new or changed behavior and gives basic information about it.
+A Got It tooltip teaches users about a new or changed behavior and gives information about it.

 ![](got_it.png){width=706}